antmicro/kenning/README.rst

 * notifying of success or failure by the server,
 * parsing messages.

-Based on the above-mentioned methods, the ``edge_ai_tester.core.runtime.Runtime`` connects the host with the target.
+Based on the above-mentioned methods, the ``kenning.core.runtime.Runtime`` connects the host with the target.

-Look at the `TCP runtime protocol <https://github.com/antmicro/edge-ai-tester/blob/master/edge_ai_tester/runtimeprotocols/network.py>`_ for an example.
+Look at the `TCP runtime protocol <https://github.com/antmicro/kenning/blob/master/kenning/runtimeprotocols/network.py>`_ for an example.

-The ``edge_ai_tester.core.runtime.Runtime`` classes
+The ``kenning.core.runtime.Runtime`` classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Runtime`` objects provide an API for the host and (optionally) the target device.